jmcginn/McGANn/README.md

 Dependency's are found in [requirements.txt](https://github.com/jmcginn/McGANn/blob/master/cGAN/requirements.txt)

 Current version working on Python 3.9.7 and Tensorflow 2.6.0.
-Use of a GPU is highly encouraged.
+Use of a GPU is recommended.

 ## Usage
 Git clone the repo to your desired directory.
 Change the following paths in [McGANn.py](https://github.com/jmcginn/McGANn/blob/master/cGAN/McGAN.py) to where you would like the plots saved: